FGMEMBERS/BV-170/Models/Liveries/Readme.txt

-default
+default - texture / textureHD

+1Flugs / 1FlugsHD

+2Rekord / 2RekordHD

+2Rekordversuch / 2RekordversuchHD

+black / blackHD

+Blue / BlueHD

+Red / RedHD

+Schnellbomber / SchnellbomberHD

-These liveries were made by : Laurnet HAYVEL 2009
+These liveries were made by : Tobias Henkel 2013

-Thanks to him.
+Thanks to him

+kamo

+These liveries were made by : Emmanuel BARANGER 2010